gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

  - [*] This keymap takes inspiration from the great Miryoku<sup>[2](https://github.com/manna-harbour/miryoku)</sup>, the excellent Seniply<sup>[3](https://stevep99.github.io/seniply/)</sup>, and many others.
  - [x] DONE Remove duplicate keys to reduce redundancy.
  - [ ] TODO Replace Dvorak with layer toggle version of Dvarf.
+ - [*] Tools that help me utilize this keymap are Emacs, Alfred, Rectangle, and Vimari.